Former Cub Scout leader accused of indecency with a child

-HOUSTON, Texas --A Cub Scout leader has been arrested for alleged indecency with a child.
+HOUSTON, Texas (KTRK) --A Cub Scout leader has been arrested for alleged indecency with a child.

-The Fort Bend County Sheriff's Office says a girl was victimized multiple times by a family acquaintance they identified as Clifton Ray Poe.
+The Fort Bend County Sheriff's Office says an 8-year-old girl was victimized multiple times by a family acquaintance they identified as Clifton Ray Poe.

 Poe, 53, was the Den Leader for Cub Scout Pack 820.
 The female victim is the sibling to one of the Cub Scout members.